 The SC24 will review and finalize these ToRs for the expert peer review.
 The starting dates of the peer review will be agreed with the experts with the aim of informing the development of the 2024 assessment of yellowfin.
-One workshop will be prepared that will involve the IOTC analyst and participants identified by the SC, including the Chair (and vicechair) of the SC, the Chair (and vicechair).
+One workshop will be prepared that will involve the IOTC analyst and participants identified by the SC, including the Chair (and vicechair).